GoogleChrome/web.dev/src/site/content/en/blog/webotp/index.md

 ## Using the Web OTP API

-Using the WebOTP API consists of two parts: JavaScript in your web app and formatted message text sent via SMS.
+Using the Web OTP API consists of two parts: JavaScript in your web app and formatted message text sent via SMS.

 {% Aside %}